Curtis Nelson

-He has also played in the English Football League for Plymouth Argyle, Oxford United and Cardiff City.
+He has also played in the English Football League for Plymouth Argyle, Oxford United, Cardiff City and Blackpool.
 Nelson made his debut in the Football League in 2010.
 He was capped by England at under-18 level.

 Early and personal life

 Nelson was born in Newcastle-under-Lyme, Staffordshire.
 He is a cousin of sprinters Ashleigh and Alexander Nelson and his younger brother Wes appeared in series 4 of the reality TV show Love Island in 2018.